 Remember that the holidays are stressful for a lot of people.
-If you're finding yourself overwhelmed but can't step out of the situation at the time, try sharing with someone you trust - whether that means a quick phone call or talking to someone present with you.
-Sharing with someone you trust will help to give them the opportunity to support you, and possibly you to support them as well.
+If you're finding yourself overwhelmed but can't step out of the situation at the time, try sharing how you feel with someone you trust - whether that means a quick phone call or talking to someone present with you.
+Sharing with someone you trust will help allow them to support you, (and possibly for you to support them as well).

-Prioritize your life.
-This might mean not charting your cycles, taking a break from trying to get pregnant, eating out more, or anything else that's taking up too much of your energy.
-If your holidays include presents, consider gift bags - reusable or single use.
-If you want to spend less energy on charting, you can always try Tempdrop!
-Tempdrop will allow you to get more uninterrupted sleep while still having accurate, reliable temperatures.
+Easier said than done, but prioritize your emotional health during this season.
+This might mean that you are unable to chart your cycles, that you need to take a break from trying to get conceive, eating out more, or anything else that's taking up too much of your energy.
+If your holidays include presents, consider gift bags - reusable or single-use.

 Have more ideas to share with others?
 Share on our Instagram post!